-Forward selection : You specify a start model together with a list of variable that might be included in a model.
+Forward selection : You specify a start model together with a list of variables that might be included in a model.
 The procedure will build the model by adding variable from the list to the model until nothing can be added.

-The criteria for removing variables is typically high p-values.
+The criteria for adding variables is typically low p-values.

-Best subset selection: You specify a list of variable that might be included in a model and number of variables you want in the model.
-The procedure will then search among the possible models and find the best.
+Best subset selection: You specify a list of variables that might be included in a model and number of variables you want in the model.
+The procedure will then search among the possible models and find the "best".